Rake task monitoring

 • running_in_container must be set to true in the config.

-• For some containers running_in_container is automatically set to true when detected, for others manual configuration is required.
+• For most containers types running_in_container is automatically set to true when detected, for others manual configuration is required.

 • A sleep of e.g. 5 seconds to give AppSignal agent time to sent the data